Rating: ![]()

 By Sega Enterprises

-Released by AD Vision on subtitled and dubbed VHS, now out of print.
+Released by AD Vision on dubbed (only) VHS, long out of print.